 The majority of our assets are located in Alberta, where oil and gas activity is a significant economic driver.
 While our direct reliance on oil and gas is minimal, our business is reliant on overall market conditions and consumer confidence.

-Melcor has a strong financial position, enabling us to take advantage of purchase opportunities that a softer real estate market may provide.
+Melcor maintains a strong financial position and is poised to take advantage of purchase opportunities that a softer real estate market may provide.

 Financing